Skip to main content

 slider

-Controls how dramatically the scales tilt based on the difference between values (0.2 to 2).
-Higher values create a more pronounced tilt.
+Controls how much the scales tilt based on the weight difference.
+Higher values create more dramatic tilting.

 Tips for teachers and parents